FarehLab/Cas13IP-RNA-Seq-Profiles/README.md

 If you use this data, please cite:

-> Gill Jagjeet Singh GK, Hu W, Shembrey C, Hodel A, Viskoboinik I, McMillan P, Trapani J, Fareh M. CRISPR-Cas13 Localises Within RNA-Rich Condensates To Drive RNA Recognition and Cleavage. *bioRxiv* (in preparation).
+> Jagjeet Singh GKG, Hu W, Shembrey C, Hodel A, Viskoboinik I, McMillan P, Trapani J, Fareh M. CRISPR-Cas13 Localises Within RNA-Rich Condensates To Drive RNA Recognition and Cleavage. *bioRxiv* (in preparation).

 ---